raspberrypilearning/see-like-a-bat/worksheet.md

 1. The speed of sound in air will vary depending on the temperature and air pressure, but it tends to hover around 343ms<sup>-2</sup>.

-1. We can write a simple python function to calculate this for us:
+1. We can write a simple Python function to calculate this for us:

 	```python
 	def calculate_distance(duration):